NON-COMMERCIAL MOVEMENT OF PET ANIMALS

 Every animal must be individually identified.
 An animal is considered identified when it bears either

-ü a clearly readable tattoo (the tattoo, as a means of identification, will only be accepted only if has been applied before 3 July 2011) or
+ü a clearly readable tattoo (the tattoo, as a means of identification, is accepted only if it has been applied before 3 July 2011) or

 ü an electronic identification system (transponder - microchip).

-Regardless of the form of the identification system, the information which would facilitate the verification of the owner's name, surname and address should also be attainable.
 The transponder (microchip) must comply with ISO standard 11784 and apply HDX or FDX-B technology and must also be capable of being read by a reading device compatible with ISO standard 11785.
 In the case where the transponder does not comply with the aforementioned standards, the owner/person responsible for the animal must provide the means necessary for reading the transponder at the time of any inspection.
-The identification of the animal must be performed prior to at least one vaccination against rabies and this must be indicated in the accompanying documents of the animal.

 2. Vaccination against rabies